 - Mix-in the white chocolate chips and coconut by hand.
 Cover and chill for at least 1 hour or overnight.

 - To bake: Preheat the oven to 375°F. Line 2 cookie sheets with parchment or a silpat.

 - Divide the dough using a 2 oz ice cream scoop, leaving 3-inches apart to allow for spreading.
 (A regular size ice cream scoop is 4 oz)

-- Bake for 14-16 minutes until golden.
+- Bake for 14-16 minutes or just until lightly golden.
 Cool on the pan for 5 minutes then remove to a cooling rack.

 - Store tightly sealed at room temperature for up to 4 days.